notochord/percussion-soundfont.js/README.md

 ## Usage

 The drum names are listed in [drums.json](https://github.com/notochord/percussion-soundfont.js/blob/master/drums.json).
+There are some issues with inconsistent hyphenation but it's officially that way on the [MIDI website] so.

 ### With [MIDI.js](https://github.com/mudcube/MIDI.js)

+I recommend against trying to make this work with MIDI.js for two reasons:

-Note that MIDI.js can only handle one SoundFont at a time, so you're stuck either using drums or other instruments.
+* MIDI.js can only handle one SoundFont at a time, so you're stuck either using drums or other instruments (you might be able to change soundfontUrl between plugin loads, I haven't tried too hard to hack it).
+* I don't think it's possible to tell MIDI.js to play an instrument whose name isn't General MIDI.
+If the name of the instrument in this repo really needs to change to the name of a GM instrument let me know and we can probably make that happen.

 ```javascript
 MIDI.soundfontUrl = 'https://notochord.github.io/percussion-soundfont.js/';
 MIDI.loadPlugin({